-In 1980, the content of this program was revised by the ministère du Loisir, de la Chasse et de la Pêche and the Fédération québécoise de la faune with a view to establishing the first module of a better program: the Programme d'éducation en sécurité et en conservation de la faune (PESCOF).
-The Bowhunting module was created and offered to the public on a voluntary basis beginning in 1981.
-Thousands of people enrolled and were able to automatically receive their bowhunter's certificate when it became mandatory, in 1987.
+In 1980, the content of this program was revised by the ministère du Loisir, de la Chasse et de la Pêche and the Fédération québécoise de la faune (FQF) with a view to establishing the first module of a better program: the Programme d'éducation en sécurité et en conservation de la faune (PESCOF).
+This first module was known as the safe handling of firearms (SMAF).
+Despite its title, this module was not limited to teaching the rules of safety specific to the use of firearms and ammunition.
+On the contrary, close to half of the module addressed other topics, such as hunter's ethics, the Act respecting the conservation and development of wildlife, wildlife knowledge, field care of game, boat safety, etc.